mstrausbaugh7-eng/march-madness-brackets/README.md

 ### Family Members
 1. Visit the URL
-2. Enter your name to create your bracket
+2. Enter your name to create your bracket and enter the family code
 3. Pick winners for each round — start with Round of 64, work through to the Championship
 4. Hit **Save Picks** when done
 5. Picks can be updated any time before the tournament starts